rooa/eve/paper/main.md

 \End{widefig}

 ## Training RNNs {#sec:exp_rnns}
-We also compare our method with other optimizers for training recurrent neural networks(RNNs).
+We also compare our method with other optimizers for training \acp{RNN}.
 We use the same algorithms as in the previous experiment, and the learning rate search was conducted over the same set of values.

-We construct a RNN for character-level language modeling task on Penn Treebank (PTB)[@marcus1993building].
+We construct a \ac{RNN} for character-level language modeling task on
+\ac{PTB}[@marcus1993building].
 Specifically, the model consists of a 2-layer character-level GRU[@chung2014empirical] with hidden layers of size 256, with 0.5 dropout between layers.
 The sequence length is fixed to 100 characters, and the vocabulary is kept at the original size.